Alph0101/POCO-LOCO-DICE-GAME/README.md

 Want a quick game?
 Start with fewer chips (like 5 or 10) for a fast-paced match!

 Enjoy the madness of PoCo Loco! 😆🎲

+📜 License

+🆓 Open-source & free for educational use.